 A recent article in Bon Appetit helped a bit.
 They cite noisiness drawing people in because when you walk past a place where “something seems to be happening” inside, you naturally want to go in and find out what it is.
 Modern interior design is all hard surfaces and high ceilings which amplify clatter, and people (“scientific studies prove”) drink more when things are noisier.
 So in a viciously competitive market where a quick Google shows that over half of new eateries fail in the first year and many more crumple subsequently, a young chef risking his parents’ savings is not going to put his enterprise on the chopping block by having people made to feel he place is somehow weird and inferior by … silence.

 Articles I looked at make a fuss about hearing-loss risk among employees, but health problems have to be the least of restaurant owners’ concerns.
 Properly, by the way.
-But if things are bad enough, high dB enough, that employers are considering industrial ear protection for waiters, I don’t see why the hell anybody looking for something nice to eat and somewhere to chat with his sweetheart would enter what amounts to a jet-engine testing facility?
+But if things are bad enough, high dB enough, that employers are considering industrial ear protection for waiters, why the hell would anybody looking for something nice to eat and somewhere to chat with his sweetheart enter what amounts to a jet-engine testing facility?